How to Properly Drip a Water Faucet

 - Which faucet/s should I drip?
 If you know the farthest faucet from your water meter, you can run only that faucet and it will draw water all the way through the house.

 - Can’t I just open the cabinet doors?
-Opening the cabinets to allow warm air into those enclosed spaces can help, but most pipe problems happen in places that are not as accessible.
-Uninsulated pipes in uninsulated spaces, especially garages, crawl spaces, and attics, are usually the places more likely to have problems with freezing.
+Opening the cabinets to allow warm air into those enclosed spaces can help and is recommended.
+Typically this is effective in the kitchen and bathrooms.
+That said, most pipe problems happen in less accessible places.
+Uninsulated pipes in uninsulated spaces, especially garages, crawl spaces, and attics, are more likely to have problems with pipes freezing.
+That is why insulating exposed plumbing is so important.

 Subscribe to Extension for Real Life